ShitcoinBTC/ShitcoinBtc/README.md

 the owlee Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).

-Syscoin is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.
+Owlee is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.
 It enables turing complete smart contracts running in an [NEVM (Network-enhanced Virtual Machine)](https://github.com/syscoin/go-ethereum) to leverage bitcoin security through merged-mining.
 Scaling the technology will happen on layer 2 (zkRollups for NEVM and Lightning Networks for UTXO assets).

 - Block time: 150 seconds target
 - Halving interval: 210240 (~1 year)